lucasRemedios/Supervised_Ntask_Learning/README.md

 # Supervised_Ntask_Learning
-### The primary contribution is the NTask Keras layer in Context_Layer.py which allows easy implmentation on Ntask learning.
+### The primary contribution is the NTask Keras layer in Context_Layer.py which allows easy implementation of Ntask learning.
 #

 # Motivation: